Understanding the Causes and Fixes for Sea Star Hydraulic Steering Problems - Hydraulic pump|Swing Motor|Hydraulic motor manufacturing

 Routine Maintenance: An Essential Preventative Measure

-• General Guideline: As a rule of thumb, many manufacturers recommend replacing hydraulic fluid every 2-3 years.
-However, this can vary based on usage patterns and specific manufacturer recommendations.
+• General Guideline: Many manufacturers suggest that people change hydraulic fluid every 2-3 years but this time frame will vary based on usage patterns and manufacturer-specific recommendations.

 Step-by-step Guide to Bleeding the Sea Star Hydraulic Steering System